-Trademark consolidation economies.
-One major reason for trademarks to disappear is trademark consolidation.
+5. Trademark consolidation economies.
+As discussed above, one major reason for trademarks to disappear is trademark consolidation.
 If a business owns and operates more than one trademark in the same category or segment (often as a result of industry consolidation and M&A), it has the option to merge one of the trademarks into another.
-The appraiser should consider and carefully analyze this option even if management expresses its intent to continuously use the subject trademark indefinitely in the future.
-The key question is whether the cost savings from the trademark consolidation outweigh the additional costs and the eventual loss of business/customers from the rebrandina.
+This option should be considered and carefully analyzed by the valuator even if management expresses its intent to continuously use the subject trademark indefinitely in the future.
+The key question is if the cost savings from the trademark consolidation outweigh the additional costs and the eventual loss of business/customers from the rebranding.